mh37/Argos/README.md

 ## Hardware Used

-- A laptop with Kali Linux
+- An old laptop with Kali Linux
   - Or a Raspberry Pi for more long term or low profile recording.
 - Alfa AC1900 WiFi Adapter (highly recommended for optimal performance)
   - Also works on some Intel AC WiFi cards which are common on modern laptops but your milage may vary.
 It worked when I tested it on a Intel AC 9560